 Managing Depression Among Residents

-This datapoint is a measure of the percentage of long-term care patients who are showing depressive symptoms.
+This is the percentage of patients who are demonstrating depressive symptoms.
+Increased rates of depression could imply worse patient care.

 Appropriate Vaccine Usage